BlenderCN/BlenderPython/Home.md

 **(Work In Progress until this message goes)**

 Scripting examples are listed in the section to the right.

+:lock: means i've not put much time into it
+:wrench: means some content was added but there's more where that came from
+no emojii means it's OK for the time being.

 **Why Recipes?**
 The `bpy` documentation is mostly auto-generated and tends to be (October 2015) rather sparse on details; that's fine for most confident python-heads, but people trying to learn python and `bpy`  benefit more from seeing many short samples.
 A github _markdown based_ wiki is a convenient way to collect snippets and allow people to contribute updates and fixes.